 - i.
 Is signed and acknowledged by all the owners of the property being replatted; and - ii.
 Is approved following a public hearing or written notice, if required by State law and by this Code. - c.
-Replat of a recorded subdivision, where plat has been vacated d.
-Criteria for Approval and Decision
+Replat of a recorded subdivision, where plat has been vacated i.
+For all replats, a Pre-Application Meeting is required.
+The applicant and the Planning Director (or designee) shall attend the meeting.
+The Planning staff shall provide the applicant with the Plat Application and Code Compliance forms and shall review the Replat Checklist with the applicant to determine the documents that will be required for the Replat Submittal.
+The Replat Checklist shall be signed by both the Planning Director (or designee) and the applicant.

-The procedure for a replat if the original plat has been vacated is the same as the corresponding procedure for initiating a new plat.
+The procedure for a replat if the original plat has been vacated is the same as the corresponding procedure for initiating a new plat, except that, if required, the Master Development Plan may be administratively approved.